Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lioAEHnpDvc.md

 ### Transcript

-> it's not at home or at the office uh with green screen a lot of call mail from calling me we're still in the office with green screens yeah we're still working from home most of us uh i haven't gotten my second shot yet uh i get mine on thursday thursday that's two days um so uh i guess we're closing in but still don't fully know uh still still still things are still running rampant in sweden or whatever
+> it's not at home or at the office, with green screen a lot of call mail from calling me we're still in the office with green screens yeah we're still working from home most of us, i haven't gotten my second shot yet, i get mine on thursday thursday that's two days, so, i guess we're closing in but still don't fully know, still still still things are still running rampant in sweden or whatever